-Proposed State Fiscal Year 2022-2023 Executive Budget Provisions
+State Fiscal Year 2022-2023 Enacted Budget Provisions

-The Education, Labor and Family Assistance portion of 2022-2023 Proposed Budget submitted by the Governor to the State Legislature on January 18, 2022 would require certain transfers of moneys in the aggregate amount of \$39,820,000, subject to the approval of the Director of the Budget of the State of New York, from (a) the Special Account in an amount up to the available excess balance in the Special Account, as calculated in accordance with the SONYMA Act for the State Fiscal Year 2021-2022, and/or (b) the Project Pool Insurance Account, provided that, at the time of each transfer from the Project Pool Insurance Account are sufficient to attain and maintain the credit rating required to accomplish the purposes of the Project Pool Insurance Account (as determined by SONYMA).
-There can be no assurances as to what effect, if any, any such transfer may have on the then-current rating of the Project Pool Insurance Account by any rating agency.
+The current Enacted Budget requires certain transfers of moneys in the aggregate amount of \$40,020,000, subject to the approval of the Director of the Budget of the State of New York, from (a) the Special Account in an amount up to the available excess balance in the Special Account, as calculated in accordance with the SONYMA Act for the State Fiscal Year 2021-2022, and/or (b) the Project Pool Insurance Account, provided that, at the time of each transfer from the Project Pool Insurance Account the reserves remaining in the Project Pool Insurance Account are sufficient to attain and maintain the credit rating required to accomplish the purposes of the Project Pool Insurance Account (as determined by SONYMA).
+There can be no assurances as to what effect, if any, any such transfer may have on the thencurrent rating of the Project Pool Insurance Account by any rating agency.